 Par.
-31 closes the petition, and prays Parliament to embody in any measure of legislation, which may come before it for the future government of India, the principles hereinbefore set forth, and that those august bodies "will not rest content, but adjourn the final settlement of the plan of the Indian Government of the plan of the Indian Government." ment until all available information from trustworthy, competent, and disinterested sources," has been laid before it; and the petitioners venture to hope that Parliament "will limit the period of existence for any future Government of India to ten ears, in order that the interests of so many millions of British subjects may be more frequently brought under its considera-
+31 closes the petition, and prays Parliament to embody in any measure of legislation, which may come before it for the future government of India, the principles hereinbefore set forth, and that those august bodies "will not rest content, but adjourn the final settlement of the plan of the Indian Government until all available information from trustworthy, competent, and disinterested sources," has been laid before it; and the petitioners venture to hope that Parliament "will limit the period of existence for any future Government of India to ten years, in order that the interests of so many millions of British subjects may be more frequently brought under its consideration."